Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ```

 Notice how the top part looks similar to the local connector running file.
 But now we are adding a chunker and an embedder.
 And the destination connection is for the Chroma uploader.
 Also note that there is a stager_config.
-This is where we prepare the document/artifact in a custom way before uploading BLABLABLA.
+This is where we prepare the document/artifact in a custom way before running the Uploader.

 Let's run it.

-* blabla make sure you have run `pip install "unstructured[chroma]"`
+* Make sure your python environment is set up and then run `pip install "unstructured[chroma]"`

-* in a separate terminal (with chroma installed) run
+* In a separate terminal (with chroma installed) run
 `./scripts/chroma-test-helpers/create-and-check-chroma.sh chroma-db-file`
 the service should now be running on port 8000

-* `python chroma.py`
+* Run your example file: `python chroma.py`
 * You can examine the resulting sqlite database (`chroma.sqlite3`) in the `chroma-db-file` directory if you want to see the results.

-Let's look at the python file that it runs BLABLABLA
+Let's look at the python file in the Unstructured repo

 https://github.com/Unstructured-IO/unstructured/blob/main/unstructured/ingest/v2/processes/connectors/chroma.py